Chrisos10/Mobi_dev_Projects/converter_app/README.md

 - Keep track of all conversions.

 The app features a clean, user-friendly interface, with dark mode styling and intuitive controls.
-It’s built using Flutter and follows responsive design principles for smooth usage on both mobile devices and tablets.